composablesys/collabs/demos/types/tensor-average/README.md

 Author: Maxime Kjaer

 **Monorepo note:** To build this package, you must run `npm ci` (or `npm i`) in this directory.
 It is not one of the monorepo's workspaces, to avoid installing the (huge) tensorflow dependency during normal development.

+TODO: not currently building - needs a Collabs resettable counter first.